As an Amazon Influencer, I may earn a small commission from qualifying purchases from Amazon.com.

 - To make the bourbon cream, combine the heavy cream, sour cream, sugar and bourbon in a large bowl.
 Using a hand mixer, whip on high speed until stiff peaks form.

-- To assemble: Place a layer of gingerbread cubes on the bottom of a trifle dish.
+- To assemble: Place a layer of gingerbread cubes on the bottom of a large trifle dish.
 Top with 1/3 of the bourbon cream.
 Sprinkle some pecans and pomegranate arils.
 Repeat two more times, finishing with cream on top.
 Before serving, drizzle with caramel topping and garnish with the remaining pecans and pomegranate.

 What is Promegranate arils?
 Can I use vanilla instead of bourbon in the whipped cream?